ReinardusEvanB/Reinardus-Evan-Data-Analytics-Portfolio/README.md

 ## Drink Company's Campaign Promotion
 **Goal:** target 10 other regions that have similar buying habits to Saint Petersburg where they would expect the promotion to be similarly successful.

-**Description:** company owns a chain of stores across Russia that sell a variety of alcoholic drinks.
+**Description:** The company owns a chain of stores across Russia that sell a variety of alcoholic drinks.
 The company recently ran a wine promotion in Saint Petersburg that was very successful.
 Due to the cost to the business, it isn’t possible to run the promotion in all regions.
-The dataset included year, region, wine, beer, vodka, champagne, brady
+The dataset included year, region, wine, beer, vodka, champagne, Brady
 [Drink company's campaign promotion](https://github.com/ReinardusEvanB/Project-1/blob/main/Project-01.ipynb)

 # Data Visualization